snowplow/snowbridge/docs/new_docs/tutorials.md

 For this example, the input data is a valid Snowplow TSV event.

 The built-in trnasformations are a means of performing basic transformations in a fast and efficient manner.
-Where the requirement is not possible using those basic transformations, one might decide to instrument a scripting transformation for Snowplow data.
+Where the requirement is not possible using those basic transformations, you might decide to instrument a scripting transformation for Snowplow data.

 Some of the work is done for you - when `snowplow_mode` is set to `true`, stream-replicator will pre-transform the data into a JS object or a Lua table before passing it to the script.